Alveolar Bone Preservation

 • Shortens the implant treatment timeline: By preserving the bone structure, alveolar bone preservation can shorten the implant treatment timeline by allowing for faster implant placement and reducing the overall recovery time.

-What Type of Bone Graft Materials Do You Use?
+Type of Bone Graft Materials

 There are various bone graft materials utilized for alveolar bone preservation: